A New Way Of Taking And Sharing Photography

 The goal of the app is to retain as many users after the onboarding stage.
 The purpose is to engage the audience with features that people love.
 In order to accomplish this, I identified features that targets the interests of photographers.
 The business model is a subscription based yearly service.

 I researched several pain points photographers commonly experience.
 I looked through article sites and forum boards such as Quora.
 For most self taught photographers, the process can be a slow and hard learning curve.

 Finding the right mentor or connections can also be difficult for a self-taught photographer.
 In the Quora forums, many photographers expressed challenges creating an image that matches with their vision.
 Along with this, photographers would like to make their hobby into a side hustle.

 I began to brainstorm some of the main features that will address some of these common problems.
 I targeted their main three competitors and compared various features.
-For the MVP, the client and I decided to focus on the main features: dashboard, contest, ranking, learning, camera specs and forums.
+For the MVP, the following main features were selected: dashboard, contest, ranking, learning, camera specs and forums.

 I’ve narrowed down the users’ responses by creating a rewarding mechanism of their work.
 Some features that was considered were forums, gamification or video tutorials.
 For the MVP, the client planned to implement one feature at a time.
 This is to ensure that the MVP can be completed within a time frame.
 Ultimately, as the app progresses, the goal is to include all the features.